cliffhall/node-multi-server-chat/README.md

 ## Server Configuration
 A configuration file ```config.json``` contains entries for all instances, so they can listen on the right port and connect to their peers.
-For simplicity's sake, server instances are configured to be launched on different ports of your local machine, but instances to run on any port / IP address:
+For simplicity's sake, server instances are configured to be launched on different ports of your local machine, but instancescan run on any port / IP address combination:

     {
       "id": "server-1",